iotum/cordova-plugin-cookie-manager/README.md

 ### Cookie Manager for Android ###

 This plugins allows you to flush cookies in Android, moving them to persistent memory.

+### Supported platforms

+* Android
+* iOS
+* Browser

-Works on iOS but does nothing (calling "flush" wont provoke an error).
+Works on iOS and browser but does nothing (calling any methods won't raise an error).

 ### Why this is needed?